getsentry/sentry/docs/dsym.rst

 platform.

-This here is meant as a general guide to how system symbols are processed and how you can add your own ones.
+This here is meant as a general guide to how system symbols are processed and how you can extract and add symbols from Apple SDKs.

 Apple Symbol Extraction
 -----------------------